anandu06dev/ng4StarterKit/README.md

 ## Services

-Singleton services are elementary artifacts in Angular applications.
-Most of the functionality that doesn't belong in a component would normally be located in services!
+Singleton services are important artifacts in Angular applications.
+Most of the functionality that doesn't belong to UI components are normally placed in services!
 We will taxonomize our code base in favor of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the shared repository pattern in the meaning of pure data access services or state management services.
-We might get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.
+We will introduce the shared repository pattern in favor of state management services.
+One may get confused about the objectives and limitations between services in Domain-Driven Design and services in Angular.

 Following guidelines can help to facilitate scope and lifetime of providers: